maxwell-geospatial/geodl/README.md

 | `filename` | Name and full path or path relative to working directory for output terrain stack.
 We recommend saving the data to either TIFF (“.tif”) or Image (“.img”) format. |

 ## Details

+This function creates a three-band raster stack from an input digital terrain model (DTM) of bare earth surface elevations.
+The first band is a topographic position index (TPI) calculated using a moving window with a 50 m circular radius.
+The second band is the square root of slope calculated in degrees.
+The third band is a TPI calculated using an annulus moving window with an inner radius of 2 and outer radius of 5 meters.
+The TPI values are clamped to a range of -10 to 10 then linearly rescaled from 0 and 1.
+The square root of slope is clamped to a range of 0 to 10 then linearly rescaled from 0 to 1.
+Values are provided in floating point.

 The stack is described in the following publication: